Hangin' with Mr. Cooper

 Hangin' with Mr. Cooper is an American television sitcom that originally aired on ABC from September 22, 1992, to August 30, 1997, starring Mark Curry and Holly Robinson.
 The show took place in Curry's hometown of Oakland, California.
 The series chronicles Mark Cooper (Curry), a former NBA player-turned-substitute teacher/gym coach (and later basketball coach), and his roommate (later girlfriend, then fiancée) Vanessa Russell (Robinson).

 Hangin' with Mr. Cooper was produced by Jeff Franklin Productions, in association with Warner Bros.
 Television, having been produced by Lorimar Television for the first season before being absorbed, and also became produced by Bickley-Warren Productions by the third season.
 The show originally aired on Tuesdays in prime time after sister series Full House, also created by Jeff Franklin and set in the San Francisco Bay Area.
 The show found its niche as an addition to the TGIF Friday night lineup on ABC, and was part of the lineup from September 1993 to May 1996 (spanning the show's second, third and fourth seasons before moving to Saturdays for its fifth and final season).
+During August 1997, at the end of the fifth season, additional new episodes were also aired on Fridays.